AtulRajput01/Automated-CI-CD-Pipeline-for-nginx-Web-Application-using-AWS-Docker-and-Jenkins-on-kubernetes/README.md

 Jenkinsfile: The Jenkins pipeline script that builds and deploys the Docker image and runs automated tests.
 README.md: The project's README file.
 tests: Contains a simple test script that runs automated tests on the web application.

+## Setting Up the Environment

+To set up the development environment for this project, you can follow the steps outlined in the Setting Up Guide.